dustinpfister/blog_posts/_posts/threejs-getting-started.md

 It seems like new revisions come out as often as once a month, and when they do there are a whole lot of changes.
 So I decided to structure things in a way in which I can make demos for each revision when I am working out my source code demos in my git hub repo where I store the source ode examples for this post.

+### 1.3 - The source code examples for this post are on Github

+In my [test threejs Github repository I have the source code examples that I am using for this post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-getting-started).
+In time I aim to hav a corresponding for post folder for each of my threejs posts as I get around to editing each of my older threejs posts.

-### 1.3 - Some knowledge of topics outside of geometry and other topics outside of javaScript is helpful
+### 1.4 - Some knowledge of topics outside of geometry and other topics outside of javaScript is helpful

 It is worth mentioning that it is a good idea to at least know a thing or two about other topics that do not pertain to javaScript, or even computer programing in general, but classical mathematics.
 Subjects come to mind like [geometry](https://en.wikipedia.org/wiki/Geometry), [trigonometry](https://en.wikipedia.org/wiki/Trigonometry), and many others.
 Getting into those subjects goes beyond the scope of this simple getting started post, and are not the kind of things that one can become solid with overnight.
 However don't let that overwhelm you, as three.js is very easy to work with, and getting into three.js can lead to a desire to become more knowledgeable about those topics, and many more.

-### 1.4 - You might also want to install blender
+### 1.5 - You might also want to install blender

 Although it is not required for getting started at least, at some point you might want to install a 3d modeling program of some kind such as [blender](https://www.blender.org/).
 As you get into the depth of three.js there will come a time where you will want to create assets externally, and then import theme into three.js.
 There are official plug-ins for doing so, and the best supported and easiest to use one I have found is the one for blender.